Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Simulation Experiments

 \jhedit{In the single-lane scenario, the state space is defined by the ego vehicle's speed, the leading vehicle's speed, and the headway.
 For the highway ramp scenario, the state includes the ego vehicle's speed, relative positions and speeds of the leading and following vehicles in the same lane, and those of the following vehicle on the ramp.
 In the intersection scenario, the state comprises the ego vehicle's speed, the distance remaining to the intersection, the traffic signal phase, as well as the relative positions and speeds of the leading, following, and adjacent vehicles, the current speed limit, and lane and road identifiers.

 The action space varies with the type of guidance employed.
-For acceleration guidance, a continuous action space ranging from $-1$ to $1$ is utilized, directly influencing the vehicle's acceleration up to a capacity of 2.5$\text{m/s}^2$.
-On the other hand, for speed guidance, a discrete action space is defined, with ten actions ranging from $0$ to $1$, where the chosen action is scaled by the speed limit to determine the vehicle's target speed.}

-\jhedit{The respective reward functions are tailored to the objectives of each scenario.
+For acceleration guidance, a continuous action space ranging from $-1$ to $1$ is utilized, directly influencing the vehicle's acceleration up to a \jhedit{maximum} of 2.5$\text{m/s}^2$.
+For speed guidance, a discrete action space is defined, with ten actions ranging from $0$ to $1$, where the chosen action is scaled by the speed limit to determine the vehicle's target speed.} \jhedit{The respective reward functions are tailored to the objectives of each scenario.
 The reward functions for the single-lane ring and highway ramp are the average speed and throughput of the system, respectively.
 In the signalized intersection scenario, the reward function is defined as the average speed of all vehicles alongside other factors such as stopping time, abrupt acceleration, and fuel consumption.
 A thorough examination of these scenarios and reward formulations is provided in Appendix~\ref{appendix:exp-modular-road-network}.}